ZaraAtanasova/exercice---repo/README.md

-# exercice-repo
+# exercice---repo
+Repo made for exercise
 I. TortoiseGit-
-Repo made for exercise,
 This will make a conflict! (local),
 Making some changes here!
 (Conflict), keep both files and delete only the marks,